 Water samples are collected using a weighted sampling device that collects source water directly into a 500 mL Nalgene polyethylene bottle.
 The sampling device is lowered into the water just before it hits the bottom, the bottle is filled, then brought back to the surface.
 It is rinsed three times prior to sample collection.
-Next, a 60 mL Nalgene polyethylene bottle containing 1 mL $4N H_2SO_4$ is filled with whole water from the collection bottle.
+Next, a 60 mL Nalgene polyethylene bottle containing 1 mL 4N H2SO4 is filled with whole water from the collection bottle.

-In 2022, 1680 unfiltered water samples were collected and analyzed from 116 sites.
-Of these 116 LWCBMN sampling sites, 92 are located near flow-metered WSC stations, five are located near non-flow-metered WSC stations, four are located near Ontario Power Generation sites, two are located near Manitoba Hydro sites, one is located near a USGS station, and twelve are not located near any stations.
+In 2022, 1588 unfiltered water samples were collected and analyzed from 110 sites.
+Of these 110 LWCBMN sampling sites, 92 are located near flow-metered WSC stations, five are located near non-flow-metered WSC stations, and one is located near a USGS station, and twelve are not located near any stations.